 # Working on multiple drafts

-* **Sources** are raw materials you add (YouTube videos, articles, text, URLs).
-Blotato extracts content from sources to help generate posts.
-Adding a source does not create a draft.
+* **Context** items are raw materials you add (YouTube videos, articles, text, URLs).
+Blotato extracts content from your context to help generate posts.
+Adding context does not create a draft.

 * **Drafts** are the actual posts you edit and publish.
-To create a new draft, click "+ Add Post" in the Remix screen.
+To create a new draft, click "+ Add Post" in the AI Agent.

-To create content from a source: add the source first, then click "+ Add Post" to generate a draft based on that source.
+To create content from context: add the context first, then click "+ Add Post" to generate a draft based on it.

 ## Starting a new draft